H&C Applications – Humanitarian and Compassionate Canada

-- Is there any specific factor that justifies the issuance of permanent residency?
+- Is there any specific factor that justifies the issuance of permanent residence?

-Keep in mind that this list is only a guideline.
-An officer may look into many other factors to make a decision.
+Of course, this list is only a guideline.
+An officer may look into many other factors to decide.
 The officers heavily rely on the documents you provide.
 However, they may also conduct their research.

 There are two different ways to submit a Humanitarian and Compassionate Grounds Application.

 Due to the complexities of H&C cases, you need to consult with an immigration professional.
-Do not do it yourself!
+Please do not do it yourself!

 If you submit your application in Canada, the officer reviews the application and then either refuse your request or approves the H&C elements of it.
-If they accept the H&C aspects, or instead you pass then stage one, then you may request the following:
+If they accept the H&C aspects, you may request the following:

-- A stay of the removal order – If you have received a removal order, you may now ask the officer to put the removal order on hold till they finalize the processing of your application.
+- A stay of the removal order – If you have received a removal order, you may now ask the officers to put the removal order on hold until they finalize your application’s processing.

 - A work permit – You may now request an open work permit.

-Sometimes permanent residents of Canada lose their permanent residency because they did not stay in Canada enough.
-In these situations, they may request to keep their permanent residency based on humanitarian and compassionate considerations.
+Sometimes permanent residents of Canada lose their permanent residence because they did not stay in Canada enough.
+In these situations, they may request to keep their permanent residence based on humanitarian and compassionate considerations.